EI-CoreBioinformatics/mikado/docs/Algorithms.rst

 .. important:: Although at the moment Mikado does not offer any method to establish machine-learning based scoring configurations, it is a topic we plan to investigate in the future.
 Mikado already supports `Random Forest Regressors as scorers through Scikit-learn <http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html>`_, but we have yet to devise a proper way to create such regressors.

+We provide a guide on how to write your own scoring files in a :ref:`separate tutorial <configure-scoring-tutorial>`.

 .. _operators:

 Operators